Dialpad LogoDialpad Logo Icon

 Share

-So how can your call center optimize your efforts for customer satisfaction while committing to continuous monitoring, evaluation, and improvement?
-To determine how well you’re doing (and how happy your customers are), what I’ve found works best is a good quality assurance process.
+So how can your call center improve customer satisfaction while still committing to continuous monitoring, evaluation, and improvement?
+In my experience, a good quality assurance process is crucial.

 Managing five call centers and more agents than I can count, I'm deep in the trenches of contact center management every day.
 And in this post, I'll walk you through what's involved in quality assurance, and specific ways in which you can use a contact center solution to put it into practice.